 I’m not going to ruin the ending I got, but it was strangely satisfying yet also predictable and quite sad.
 It actually made me want to replay the game to discover the better endings until I saw it was coming to consoles.

 Something I never talk about when I review a game is the menu.
 Why would you?
 You scroll up and down, hit Enter and start the game.
 Well, What Happened is rather unusual and unique.
 The menu is actually a first-person corridor with various rooms leading off it.
-There’s a toilet which you flush to start a new game (the toilet is a big thing within the game), you can flick a light to continue, and you can fiddle with a TV to adjust the settings.
+There’s a toilet that you flush to start a new game (the toilet is a big thing within the game), you can flick a light to continue, and you can fiddle with a TV to adjust the settings.
 It’s an unusual way to do a simple menu but I thought it was quite inventive – it reminded me of the menu in Blind on PSVR.

 Whilst I’m talking about the menu, there are two things to advise you on.
 First of all, the game has full controller support – I played it for a bit with my DS4 and the game worked fine.
 Second, as of today (3rd August), you can’t invert the y-axis either when using a mouse and keyboard or a controller.
 However, the developers have said that the next update will include this option.
 So, if you’re invert-only (like me), then don’t worry, the option is coming.